Ellen Martin Henrotin: Biography

 She served as Vice President of the Congress Auxiliary of the World's Columbian Exposition, 1893; President of the General Federation of Women's Clubs, 1894-98; President of Fortnightly Club of Chicago; as well as Trustee, University of Illinois, 1912–17.
 She was decorated by the Sultan of Turkey with the Order of the Chefakat, 1893; made an Officier de l'Académie by the French Republic, 1899; and decorated by Leopold II of Belgium with the Chevalier de l'Ordre de Léopold, 1904.
 She was a member of the Friday Club; Chicago Woman's Club; and Woman's City Club.

 Henrotin lived at 1215 Madison Avenue, in New York City.
-She died on June 29, 1922 in Cherry Plain, New York.
+She died on June 29, 1922, in Cherry Plain, New York.

 She and Charles are buried at Rosehill Cemetery in Chicago.

+Selected works

+The Social Evil in Chicago, 1911, authored by Henrotin who served on the Chicago Vice Commission.
+The report became a best-seller.
+A second edition was published weeks later, a third edition was published a few months later, and other editions were also printed.